Shape the design of urban living

 What you will study

-UTS Online’s Master of Urban Design comprises 15 subjects, and can be completed in two and a half years, studying part-time.
+UTS Online’s Master of Urban Design comprises 15 subjects, and can be completed in as little as two and a half years, studying part-time.

 Note: Students who complete eight subjects from the masters may be eligible to exit with a Graduate Diploma in Urban Design.

 - Property Development and Planning Process

 - Sustainable Urban Development

 - Planning & Design Theory and Decision Making

 - Urban Design Fundamentals